KamiQuasi/wc-overview/README.md

 ```

 When you register your element you are able to define the prototype, which includes some event callbacks, and also define
 whether it extends another element.
+The prototype that the custom element inherits from defaults to HTMLElement, but can be virtualy any element.

 * createdCallback = { property: value OR f(x) }           an instance of the element is created
 * attachedCallback = { property: value OR f(x) }          an instance was inserted into the document